spacecloud-io/space-docs/content/getting-started/quick-start/manual.md

 - [Postgres Database](https://www.tutorialspoint.com/postgresql/postgresql_environment.htm)

 > **Note:** Postgres is not a dependency of Space Cloud.
-You can use any other database that we support (MongoDB and MySQL).
+You can use any other database that we support (MongoDB, MySQL or SQL Server).

 ## Step 1: Download Space Cloud